amaitou/CPP-Modules/README.md

 # CPP Modules

-In this series of the projects 42 attempts to give us a deep understanding of C++ specially concepts related to `Object-Oriented Programming` and it made us go all through the `OOP` concepts to understand them by doing a lot of projects (tricky ones) in order to get the whole picture of `OOP`.
+In this series of projects 42 attempts to give us a deep understanding of C++ especially concepts related to `Object-Oriented Programming` and it made us go all through the `OOP` concepts to understand them by doing a lot of projects (tricky ones) in order to get the whole picture of `OOP`.

 for more information about the school check [1337/42 Network](https://github.com/amaitou/1337)